cisprague/dubins/README.md

  - `y`: vertical position
  - `theta`: heading angle (direction of travel)

-And the sole control variable is the steering angle `phi ∈ [-pi/4, pi/4]`.
+And the sole control variable is the steering angle `phi ∈ [-pi/4, pi/4]` (with respect to the direction of travel).

 Side note: Pontryagin's maximum principle has shown that it is optimal to choose the extreme of the controls, i.e., `phi ∈ {-pi/4, 0, pi/4}`.